-If you are dealing in urology with elderly patients and overweight patients, etcetera, diabetic patients, then it's particularly important for Patient Safety reasons that you do that.
-They often have comorbidities, particularly cardiovascular comorbidities, which would 1 2 be another reason not to go ahead and operate.
-Cardiovascular comorbidity was the issue, I think, in 3 126 Q. the case of Patient 90.
-You will have been sent a copy 4 5 of the serious event audit report.
+1 particularly cardiovascular comorbidities, which would 2 be another reason not to go ahead and operate.
+3 126 Q. Cardiovascular comorbidity was the issue, I think, in 4 the case of Patient 90.
+You will have been sent a copy 5 of the serious event audit report.
 In that case, 14:59 6 essentially, Mr. O'Brien was the surgeon who conducted 7 extensive surgery on this patient, including bilateral 8 ureterolysis against the background of comorbidities.
-If you go to 1554 and if we go to TRU-161142.
-This 9 patient, unfortunately, died following surgery on 10 15:00 11 9th May 2018.
-12 13 One of the issues, as explained -- just scrolling down under "Contributory Factors" -- it explains that 14 15 a CT scan back almost a year and a half, I think --15:00 16 yes, a year and a half prior to surgery, noted a potentially haemodynamically significant coronary 17 18 atheroma.
+9 If you go to 1554 and if we go to TRU-161142.
+This 10 patient, unfortunately, died following surgery on 15:00 11 9th May 2018.
+12 13 One of the issues, as explained just scrolling down 14 under "Contributory Factors" it explains that 15 a CT scan back almost a year and a half, I think 15:00 16 yes, a year and a half prior to surgery, noted 17 a potentially haemodynamically significant coronary 18 atheroma.
 "The review team can find no evidence that 19 follow-up investigations were organised for this 20 finding".
-It goes on to say despite the discharge 15:01 letter from 2016 indicating that an outpatient 21 22 echocardiogram was required for the patient, the review 23 team were unable to identify that this was completed 24 before surgery.
-25 15:01 This, of course, might have been spotted had 26 27 a preoperative assessment been conducted. over on to the next page, your 1546, it explains the 28 position around preoperative assessment.
-The patient was added to Mr. O'Brien's list some 12 months prior to the surgery actually taking place, pre-admitted for surgery, as you see there, 3rd May 2018, but did not have a formal outpatient preoperative assessment.
-Mr. O'Brien's views on that, if we go over the page 15:02 again, please, to your 1546 -- just back a page, sorry.
-Yes, just at the bottom of the page.
-Mr. O'Brien, it is noted, says he didn't regret the surgery as the patient's quality of life was terrible due to the affects of indwelling ureteric stents.
-15:03 however, regret not sending the patient for a cardiac work-up, including echo and coronary angiography. he did have the CT scan in December 2016, he was reported to have the problem set out there.
+It goes on to say despite the discharge 15:01 21 letter from 2016 indicating that an outpatient 22 echocardiogram was required for the patient, the review 23 team were unable to identify that this was completed 24 before surgery.
+25 15:01 26 This, of course, might have been spotted had 27 a preoperative assessment been conducted.
+If we go 28 over on to the next page, your 1546, it explains the 29 position around preoperative assessment.
+The patient

-In your experience is this a difficult issue for hospital governance to get right, clinicians ploughing on with surgery notwithstanding known risks with the patient which could be addressed by a timely preoperative assessment?

-A. Well, another way around this governance issue is to have a formal nurse-led preoperative assessment clinic whereby each patient is contacted, asked which medications they are on, whether they had any cardiac difficulties, especially these days COVID, I suppose.
-For safety reasons, that's crucial to do that.
-That's much better than expecting the surgeons themselves to do it.
+1 was added to Mr. O'Brien's list some 12 months prior to 2 the surgery actually taking place, pre-admitted for 3 surgery, as you see there, 3rd May 2018, but did not 4 have a formal outpatient preoperative assessment.
+5 Mr. O'Brien's views on that, if we go over the page 15:02 6 again, please, to your 1546 just back a page, sorry.
+7 Yes, just at the bottom of the page.
+Mr. O'Brien, it 8 is noted, says he didn't regret the surgery as the 9 patient's quality of life was terrible due to the 10 affects of indwelling ureteric stents.
+He does, 15:03 11 however, regret not sending the patient for a cardiac 12 work-up, including echo and coronary angiography.
+When 13 he did have the CT scan in December 2016, he was 14 reported to have the problem set out there.
+15 15:03 16 In your experience is this a difficult issue for 17 hospital governance to get right, clinicians ploughing 18 on with surgery notwithstanding known risks with the 19 patient which could be addressed by a timely 20 preoperative assessment?
+15:04 21 Α. Well, another way around this governance issue is to 22 have a formal nurse-led preoperative assessment clinic 23 whereby each patient is contacted, asked which 24 medications they are on, whether they had any cardiac 25 difficulties, especially these days COVID, I suppose.
+15:04 26 For safety reasons, that's crucial to do that.
+That's 27 much better than expecting the surgeons themselves to do it.